-I started running in 1992 and it wasn’t until 2007 before I went in and got a blood test to check to see if my iron stores were low in my body.
+I started running in 1992 and it wasn’t until 2007 before I went in and got a blood test.

 You can always choose to run a more challenging marathon down the road.

-Great options would be the Chicago, Berlin, Amsterdam, Eindhoven, Frankfurt or Scotiabank Toronto Marathons.
+Great options would be Chicago, Berlin, Amsterdam, Eindhoven, Frankfurt or the Scotiabank Toronto Marathon.

 The last thing you want it to run your first marathon with multiple hills on the course.

-Once you build up additional strength and stamina you can work your way up to more challenging marathons like Big Sur, New York City or the Boston Marathon.
+There are more challenging marathons like Big Sur, New York City or the Boston Marathon you can run later.